-UBC has entered into a license agreement with Dropbike, Canada’s first and only hub-based smart bike sharing and micro-mobility company, to deliver a public bike share system at the UBC Vancouver campus.
+In 2018, UBC entered into a license agreement with Dropbike, Canada’s first and only hub-based smart bike sharing and micro-mobility company, to deliver a public bike share system at the UBC Vancouver campus.

-The 12-month pilot program will launch this summer with up to 200 bikes and may grow to as many as 2,000 bikes over the pilot period.
+The pilot program will run through the Spring of 2019 with hundreds of bikes available to rent on campus via Dropbike’s smart phone app.
 The service will cover the entire UBC campus, including academic and neighbourhood areas.
 Dropbike, who has partnered with several campuses and cities across North America, was chosen following a competitive RFP process.

-Dropbike will operate the system at no cost to the University.
-UBC Campus and Community Planning will be administering the pilot with support from TransLink’s New Mobility Program.
+Dropbike is operating the system at no cost to the University.
+UBC Campus and Community Planning is administering the pilot with support from TransLink’s New Mobility Program.

 May 31, 2018: UBC to pilot region’s first smart bike-share program with Dropbike

 Dropbike is Canada’s largest smart bike sharing company.
 They moved the technology of traditional bike sharing onto bikes and an app—creating a flexible network of smart bikes that can be locked anywhere a user would lock their own bike.